lISIQI7/share-page/README.md

 Add  some changes from PixelArt-Converter in  "share-page".

-This is a great work, thanks to the original author
+This is a great work, thanks to the original author.

 Language  : [English](README.md)